YuhoData/r/README.md

 # r
-I will save my R files here.
+Hello, my name is Yuho Yamamoto.
+I will explore R using Github and want to see how they work together.